sangupta/ps/README.md

 that I could think of.
 The problems range in various categories such as design, algorithms, performance optimizations, and more.

-Feel free to add a [Github issue](https://github.com/sangupta/ps/issues) for any discrepency, typo, alternatives, or a different solution that I might not have considered.
+Feel free to add a [Github issue](https://github.com/sangupta/ps/issues) for any discrepancy, typo, alternatives, or a different solution that I might not have considered.
 Also feel free to add issues for problems that you would like me to work upon - though it may take me a few days to research and jot my notes here.